1425

 The Duke of Gloucester and the Duke of Burgundy

-See Year 1424: The Duke of Gloucester and Hainault
+See Year 1424: The Duke of Gloucester and Hainault,

 John, Duke of Bavaria- Straubing, Jacqueline’s uncle, died on 6 January 1425 (1).
-He had ruled Holland Zeeland in Jacqueline’s name, and he made the Duke of Burgundy his heir.
+He had ruled Holland and Zeeland in Jacqueline’s name, and he made the Duke of Burgundy his heir.

-In January, more in sorrow than in anger, Gloucester addressed an extraordinary letter to Burgundy, expressing his astonishment.
-He could not believe that the duke would do such a thing.
 He reminded Burgundy that his marriage with Jacqueline made his kinship with Burgundy closer than Burgundy’s with Brabant.
 Jacqueline’s mother was Burgundy’s aunt.
 John of Brabant was only Burgundy’s cousin.

 Gloucester claimed that he had not come to Hainault to acquire any territories but those to which he was entitled as Jacqueline’s husband.
 As Count of Hainault he was willing to accommodate Burgundy, but if he had to, he would fight to the death to defend ‘his’ county.
 The fault of provoking a war would not be his.
 He reiterated that he could not believe the reports he had heard and he hoped Burgundy could be persuaded to change his mind.
 He would then do everything in his power to assist Burgundy in whatever way he could (2).

-A challenge to single combat was a recognised move in the diplomatic game of chess played by kings and rulers.
+A challenge to single combat was a recognised move in the diplomatic game played by kings and rulers.
 Henry V had issued just such a challenge to the Dauphin Charles when he invaded France in 1415 (4).
 But such encounters were never intended to take place, and in fact they did not.
-It is therefore all the more the surprising that Burgundy appeared to be in earnest (5).
+It is therefore all the more surprising that Burgundy appeared to be in earnest (5).

 (1) Vaughan, Philip, p.
 36 (John of Bavaria’s death).